AnthonyCarroll97/Portfolio-assignment/README.md

 The purpose of this website is to advertise myself and my skills to future employers.
 It will be something that I will update frequently throughout my career as I develop new skills and projects.

 ### Funtionality/ features
 The website has some basic javascript funtionality in the navbar when the site is in a mobile viewport-size.
+The JavaScript allows the navbar to slide smoothly in and out of the screen when the user clicks on the burger menu.

 ### Sitemap

 ### Screenshots

 ### Target Audience